learn-co-curriculum/dsc-sampling-statistics-lab/README.md

 ## Step 2 : Calculate mean of samples

 From the `pumpkin_dict`, we can now obtain the sampling distributions of the sample mean for a given sample size.
-We shall do this while sampling without replacement (to reflect the idea that one can have two pumpkins at a given time, and will be taken out of population once used).
+We'll do this while sampling without replacement (to reflect the idea that one can have two pumpkins at a given time, and will be taken out of population once used).

 Let's also try to make the code more flexible to allow sampling any number of pumpkins from the population, to study the effect of sample size on sample mean.